compiler-research/compiler-research.github.io/_pages/automatic_differentiation.md

 - **Numerical Differentiation**: This method approximates the derivatives using finite differences.
 It is relatively simple to implement, but can suffer from numerical instability and inaccuracy in its results.
+It doesn't scale well with the number of inputs of the function.

 - **Symbolic Differentiation**: This approach uses symbolic manipulation to compute derivatives analytically.
 It provides accurate results but can lead to lengthy expressions for large computations.
-It is limited to closed-form expressions; that is, it cannot process the control flow.
+It requires the computer program to be representable in a closed form mathematical expression, and thus doesn't work well with control flow scenarios (if conditions and loops) in the program.

-- **Automatic Differentiation (AD)**: Automatic Differentiation is a highly efficient technique that computes derivatives of mathematical functions by applying differentiation rules to every arithmetic operation in the code.
+- **Automatic Differentiation (AD)**: Automatic Differentiation is a general and efficient technique that works by repeated application of chain rule over the computation graph of the program.
+Given its composable nature, it can easily scale for computing gradients over a very large number of inputs.

-  Automatic Differentiation can be used in two modes:
+### Forward and Reverse mode AD
+Automatic Differentiation works by applying chain rule and merging the derivatives at each node of the computation graph.
+The direction of this graph traversal and derivative accumulation results in two modes of operation:

-    - Forward Mode: calculates derivatives with respect to a single variable, and
+  - Forward Mode: starts at an input to the graph and moves towards all the output nodes.
+  For every node, it sums all the paths feeding in.
+By adding them up, we get the total way in which the node is affected by the input.
+Hence, it calculates derivatives of output(s) with respect to a single input variable.

+  - Reverse Mode: starts at the output node of graph and moves backward towards all the input nodes.
+For every node, it merges all paths which originated at that node.
-    - Reverse Mode: calculates gradients with respect to all inputs simultaneously.
+  It tracks how every node affects one output.
+Hence, it calculates derivative of a single output with respect to all inputs simultaneously - the gradient.

 ### Automatic Differentiation in C++